 - Develop an organizational system to track all of the recruiters and potential job leads you find at the Career Fair and in your job search in general.

 - Continue your job or internship search.

 Students can park in Convo lots A, E, or B. See the JMU parking map for these locations.

-If you attend the Career Fair and are returning to JMU next semester, you could win!
+Attend the Career Fair for a chance to win a $1000 scholarship!
 Sign in at the student check-in table when you arrive and complete the survey after the Fair to be entered in the drawing.

 If the university is closed or the opening of the university is delayed until 11am or later, the Fair will be rescheduled.
 If the university opens by 10am, the Fair will run as scheduled.
 In the event that the university closes during the day, the event will be canceled.
 For JMU cancellation information go to http://www.jmu.edu or call 540-433-5300.